aryan-sharma123/ARIES_hackathon/README.md

 - but i am not able to show it in CSV file. here is the screenshot what the model will give output
 - ![Screenshot](/Screenshot 2025-04-17 194217.png)

+### Models Used

+- **SentenceTransformer ('all-MiniLM-L6-v2')**
+  Used to compute semantic similarity between sections of a research paper, especially between the Introduction and Conclusion.
+This helps assess the logical consistency and completeness of the paper.

+- **RandomForestClassifier**
+  A machine learning model used to classify papers as *Publishable* or *Non-Publishable* based on extracted features.
+It uses 100 decision trees (`n_estimators=100`) and a fixed random seed (`random_state=42`) to ensure consistent results.

 ### train test split is done keeping in mind the biasness of the given data